 While neither of us are big drinkers, it was a special occasion, so we each decided to try something different.
 The bartender suggested their signature drink, the Brazilian caipirinha.
 The caipirinha is the national drink of Brazil and is made with cachaça (sugar cane rum), sugar and lime.
 I took his suggestion and ordered that and my husband ordered a blue caipirinha, made the same except with blue curaçao added.
 The Brazilian caipirinha reminded me of a margarita.
 It had a very strong lime taste and despite the sugar traditionally added to the drink, it was still a bit sour for me.

 My husband's drink was also very strong, but he liked it.
-At $12 each, I guess a strong drink is appropriate.
+Drinks were $12 each.

 We sampled nearly every cut of meat that Fogo de Chao offers.
 Our favorite was the Picanha, which is the prime part of the sirloin.
 It is seasoned with sea salt and flavored with garlic.
 The chicken was very flavorful as well.
 And if you like lamb, you won't be disappointed.
 My husband really liked the Linguiça, a robust pork sausage.
 We both thought the filet was boring.
 Because the filet offers very little fat, it seemed to have lost a lot of its flavor as well.
 As long as we kept the green side of the card showing, we were offered many options.